God’s Love Is Not Like Man’s Love

-We can kind of gather this from the writer’s lyrics.
-We can pick up on his obvious fixation on himself by asking a few questions like, What if she didn’t return his love with sweet and tender love?
-What if she actually couldn’t complete his life?
+We can kind of see this in these lyrics.
+We can pick up on his obvious affection for himself by asking a few questions like, What if she didn’t return his love with sweet and tender love?
+What if she actually couldn’t “complete his life?”
 What if she wasn’t pleasing to his eyes?
 In fact, what if she did everything she could to resist his love and demonstrate to him every chance she got that she hated him?
 Would he still love her?
 Probably not, because any man would love himself too much to put up with a response like that.
 There’s no return in it, and return is Man’s ultimate motivation when he speaks of love.
-Men and women are more in the habit of abandoning the one whom they once “loved” than they are in loving the unlovable.
-But people don’t abandon those they love as much as they abandon the people who can no longer please the one person they love more than anything else in the world, themselves.
+Men and women are actually more in the habit of abandoning the one whom they once “loved” than they are at loving the unlovable.
+But people don’t abandon those they love as much as they abandon the people who can no longer please the one person they love more than anyone else in the world, themselves.

-It’s probably as difficult for us to grasp who we are in Christ as it is to grasp who we are without Him.
+It’s probably as difficult for us to grasp who we are in Christ as it is for us to grasp who we are without him.
 We look at ourselves and cannot see the abhorrence of our sin, and our filthiness before a holy and righteous God.
 In fact, in our sinful condition, we reject the very notion that we are abhorrent.
 But in doing so we miss the love of God.
 It is a normal thing, as opposed to a fascinating thing, that a guy named Ken would pursue the beautiful and talented Barbie, seeking to gain the paradise that her presence promises.
-That is the natural and normal way.
-But what if Ken pursued the ugliest woman he could find, one who not only hated him, but cheated on him every chance she got?
-What would be “beautiful” about that love?
+That is the natural way.
+But what if Ken pursued the ugliest woman he could find?
+And worse yet, what if, in addition to her hideous appearance she also hated him?
+What would be beautiful about that love?
 The answer?
 Much!
-Even if man doesn’t have the eyes to see it.
+Even if Man doesn’t have the eyes to see it.